Amy Heimberger, M.D.

 In addition, Heimberger has clarified that the signal transducer and activator of the transcription3 (STAT3) pathway is a key molecular hub of gliomagenesis and tumor-mediated immune suppression.
-She also conducted the pre-clinical development of a novel small molecule inhibitor of STAT3, WP1066, which will be introduced into clinical trials in 2018 for melanoma patients with CNS metastasis and primary glioma patients.
+She also conducted the pre-clinical development of a novel small molecule inhibitor of STAT3, WP1066, which was introduced into clinical trials in 2018 for melanoma patients with CNS metastasis and primary glioma patients.
 Furthermore, she showed that tumor-associated microglia/macrophages potentiate gliomagenesis via STAT3 and established that the glioma-associated cancer stem cells via the STAT3 pathway exert immune suppressive properties on both the adaptive and innate arms of the immune system.

 Heimberger is the only MD Anderson faculty member to be awarded the Presidential Early Career Award for Scientists and Engineers.
 She holds multiple NIH and foundation grants and is a project leader in both the Brain and Melanoma SPOREs.
 She is a leader of the Glioblastoma Moon Shot™.
 Heimberger has a clinical interest in awake mapping and resection of gliomas within eloquent cortex.
 She has been named by U.S. News and World Report as a Top Doc.